Loading

 Archaeological remains show that the islands were visited by indigenous Australians until about 8248 BP, when a period of global warming and rising sea levels caused the Montebellos to become separated from the mainland, and forced abandonment.

-In 1622 Tryall, an English East India Company-owned East Indiaman, was wrecked on the Tryal Rocks, uncharted submerged rocks about 32 kilometres (20 mi) northwest of the outer edge of the Montebello Islands.
+In 1622 Tryall, an English East India Company-owned East Indiaman, was wrecked on the Tryal Rocks, a reef of uncharted submerged rocks about 32 kilometres (20 mi) northwest of the outer edge of the Montebello Islands.
 The ship's factor Thomas Bright and 35 others sailed a longboat to the Montebello Islands and spent seven days ashore, before sailing the longboat to Bantam in Java.
 This was the first recorded shipwreck in Australian waters and the first extended stay in Australia by Europeans.

 In 1801 Nicolas Baudin, leading a French Navy exploration expedition, named the island group after the Battle of Montebello of 1800, Hermite Island after Admiral Jean-Marthe-Adrien L'Hermite, and Trimouille Island after French general Louis II de la Trémoille.